-For those familiar with Ferraris, the combination of comfort and speed might not be a surprise, but for those new to the brand, the California strikes a remarkable compromise between the company's race-bred heritage and the demands of modern daily driving.
-At 490 horsepower, the California is still very, very quick--it gets to 60 mph in under four seconds, and carries on to a top speed of 194 mph.
+For those familiar with Ferraris, the combination of comfort and speed might not be a surprise, but for those new to the brand, the California strikes a remarkable compromise between the company's race-bred heritage and the demands of comfortable daily driving.

 The California carried forward from its 2008 arrival to 2012 largely unchanged.
-In the spring of 2012, Ferrari added the designation "30" to the California's name, indicating the 30 extra horsepower and 30 kilograms (66 pounds) lighter weight included in the updated California 30.
-The weight savings comes by way of more aluminum in the car's construction, while the extra power is enabled by revised exhaust manifolds and computer tuning.
-The result is a California that's a touch more precise and powerful, while retaining its overall relaxed demeanor.
+In the spring of 2012, Ferrari updated the California, giving it 30 extra hp and removing 66 pounds as compared to the previous model.
+The weight savings came by way of more aluminum in the car's construction, while the extra power was enabled by revised exhaust manifolds and computer tuning.
+Ferrari also added an optional Handling Speciale package to the revised model, with a quicker steering rack and stiffer springs.
+The result was a more precise and powerful California that still retained the overall relaxed demeanor.

-Inside the Ferrari California, you'll find two comfortable and relatively spacious front seats, plus two compact rear seats best reserved for extra luggage with only occasional use by smaller passengers.
-Materials throughout rise to typical Ferrari standards, and through Ferrari's highly personalized customization programs, can be made as opulent, sporty, or unique as you'd like.
-Exterior colors--and nearly any other feature of the car--can also be specially chosen through these programs.
+Inside the Ferrari California, you'll find two comfortable and relatively spacious front seats, plus two compact rear perches best reserved for extra luggage with only occasional use by smaller passengers.
+The materials inside rise to typical Ferrari standards, and through Ferrari's highly personalized customization programs it can be made as opulent, sporty, or simply unique as you'd like.
+Exterior colors—and nearly any other feature of the car—can also be specially chosen through these programs.